ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Titles

-*Notice: The title of an article must never be escaped, as titles are parsed as raw text, not Markdown.*
+*Notice: Article titles must not be escaped, as they are parsed as raw text, not Markdown.*

 All articles must have one level 1 heading, being the article's title.
 Article titles must use title case and never contain formatting, links, nor images.
-The title of an article is the name of the folder that the article is located in.

-The level 1 heading must be placed at the start of the article unless you have reference links or metadata placed there.
+The level 1 heading must be placed at the start of the article unless reference links or metadata placed there.
 If this is the case, place the level 1 heading underneath it.

+The title of an article must match the folder name it is located in (spaces can replace underscores (`_`) where appropriate).
+The exception to this rule are tournament pages, which may use abbreviations, acronyms, or initialisms.

+---

-For English article titles, if you need to reword the title, you must rename the folder to match the article title.
-There are rare exceptions to this however.
+For English article titles, if the article's title needs to be renamed, the folder name it is in must also be renamed to match it.

 #### Sections

 All section headings must use levels 2 to 5, never level 6.
-Section headings must use sentence case and should never contain styles nor links.
-In addition to this, section headings must never skip a heading level (e.g. do not go from a level 2 heading to a level 4 heading).
-The first section heading must be a level 2 heading.
+Section headings must use sentence case and must not contain formatting nor links.
+In addition to this, section headings must not skip a heading level (e.g. do not go from a level 2 heading to a level 4 heading).
+The section heading after the title heading must be a level 2 heading.
 Unlike titles, section headings can have small image icons.

-In the osu! wiki, heading levels 4 and above do not appear in the table of contents and are not given the id attribute (this means you cannot link directly to these headings).
+In the osu! wiki, heading levels 4 to 6 do not appear in the table of contents and are not given the id attribute (these cannot be linked directly).

 ### Lists